kush-daga/kush-daga/README.md

 ## My Work
 I have mostly worked with Frontend technologies, like React, NextJS and Svelte (still learning) using mainly typescript as my first language of choice, most of my work revolves around this domain :)

-### Current Work:
+### Prev.
+Work:
-_**Fampay (Current Focus)**_ - Joined Fampay as a Full-Time Frontend Developer, working on thier web view flows inside Native applications used by 5mn+ users.
+_**Fampay**_ - Joined Fampay as a Full-Time Frontend Developer, working on thier web view flows inside Native applications used by 5mn+ users.
 Working with React, React-Query, Styled Components.

 ### Templates that I made:
  - [NextJs, Prisma, GiraphQL, Apollo, GrpahQL Helix - Full Stack template to get started with web applications](https://github.com/kush-daga/Next-Prisma-GraphQL-Template)